How to Reduce Your Risk of Car Accidents on the Road

 So, if you’re going to drink, plan to take an Uber, Lyft, or a cab home, or designate a sober a driver.
 Even though cabs can be expensive, keep in mind that a DUI fine can cost you thousands of dollars.

-Not to mention that depending on the field you work in, getting a DUI can also cause you to lose your job, and your insurance company will raise your premium.
+Additionally, getting a DUI can also cause you to lose your job, and your insurance company will raise your auto insurance premium.

 It’s simply never worth it to drink and drive, so never let yourself get behind the wheel after drinking.